nlw0/ChipSort.jl/README.md

 pkg> add https://github.com/nlw0/ChipSort.jl
 ```

-You can now try out the basic functions offered by the package such as `sort_net` to use a sorting network, or the initial sorting prototype implementation `chipsort`.
+You can now try out the basic functions offered by the package such as `sort_net` to use a sorting network, or try the full array sort function prototype `chipsort`.

 ```
 julia> using ChipSort